What Is a Heat Transfer Film Manufacturer?

 Pros

-- Water-based, non-toxic inks
+- Water-based, non-toxic DTF inks

-- Superior ink absorption
+- Superior ink absorption on DTF film

-- Cold peel technology
+- Cold peel technology for crisp edges

 Cons

-- Limited specialty colors
+- Limited specialty finish options

-- Requires DTF printer setup
+- Requires dedicated DTF printer setup

-Avery Dennison
+4. Avery Dennison

 The Enterprise Material Science Leader